 Healthy Deviled Eggs Recipe

-- Add the rest of the ingredients, except paprika, to the egg yolks and mash with a fork until smooth.
+- Add the rest of the ingredients, except paprika, to the egg yolks in the bowl and mash everything with a fork until smooth.

 - Spoon the egg yolk mixture into the center of the egg whites.
 To make it a little neater and fancier, the filling can be piped in instead.
 To pipe the filling in, spoon the filling into the corner of a plastic bag.
 Cut the corner off and squeeze the filling out into the egg halves.